 Skip to main content

-Virtual MCP servers can expose hundreds of tools to AI agents.
-Without careful curation, this creates problems: degraded AI performance, security risks, and poor user outcomes.
-This guide explains how to select and manage tools effectively.
+MCP servers can expose hundreds of tools to AI agents.
+Without curation, this causes problems: degraded AI performance, security risks, and poor user outcomes.

 Every tool you enable adds tokens to the AI agent's context.
 Consider what happens when an agent sees 200 available tools: